robo9k/rust-magic-sys/README.md

 [`pkg-config`](https://www.freedesktop.org/wiki/Software/pkg-config/)
 and [`vcpkg`](https://vcpkg.io/).

+The crate does not offer to link a against a bundled `libmagic` version, see [issue #4](https://github.com/robo9k/rust-magic-sys/issues/4).

 In general you can link statically or dynamically against `libmagic`.

 With static linkage your binary/library includes the `libmagic` code and _does not_ have a run-time dependency.